AEPC Research grant

 • Page 5: Finance plan

 The grant applications will be reviewed by the Scientific Advisory Committee.
-The winner will be announced by the end of September, early October 2024.
+The winner will be announced latest by the end of November 2026.

 The total grant to be awarded will be EUR 30,000.
 The overall support will be for personnel, mobility and consumables.

-The award will be paid out gradually; the first half upon start of the project, the second half will be released following submission of a progress report (after 6 months).
+The award will be paid out in two instalments: the first half upon start of the project, the second half will be released following submission of a progress report (after 6 months).

 PREVIOUS WINNERS